 The junction is marked by a sign with arrows pointing to the left toward Oberon Bay and Norman Bay South.
 Turn this way to take South Norman Bay Track for the first leg of the hike.
 To the right, another track (marked with a sign and an arrow for 20th Avenue) descends toward a coastal area of Tidal River Campground.
 Take this route if you would rather start your hike with a stroll in the sand down Norman Beach.

 Alternate route: The directions through the campground and down the beach are simple.
 Take the walking track down the other side of the hill to the crosswalk across Ring Road.
 Walk around the Beach Block Bathrooms to the Fourth Ramp access path to Norman Beach.
-When you reach the sand, turn left and walk down to the south end of the beach (consult the map below or the official map of Tidal River Campground for more walking options in Tidal River Campground).
+When you reach the sand, turn left and walk down to the south end of the beach.

 Main route: South Norman Bay Track continues across the top of the hill through a grove of tea trees that arch over the trail like a natural pergola, providing some of the hike’s only substantial shade.
 Along the way, there are a couple small views of Norman Bay, but the better views are yet to come.
 Cross Ring Road at 0.45 kilometers from the start and continue up the trail on the other side.
 As you pass through low brush, there will be straight-on views of Mount Oberon, a 558-meter (1,830-foot) summit of granite and greens that rises above this coastal hike.